 My post-op instructions require me to avoid certain positions ( ie-sitting/laying) for a period of time.
 Are you still able to massage me?

 Yes!
-I have a medical-grade adjustable table that can be positioned in a variety of ways.
-I use several variations of bolstering systems to make you comfortable.
-I am familiar with the most common surgical positioning restrictions and have been able to accommodate them accordingly.
+We have a medical-grade adjustable table that can be positioned in a variety of ways.
+We use several variations of bolstering systems to make you comfortable.
+We are familiar with the most common surgical positioning restrictions and have been able to accommodate them accordingly.

 I have a fever, infection, or seroma after my surgery.
 Can I still get a massage?

-If you have a fever or suspect an infection, please call your surgeon right away.
-I deal with seromas on a case-by-case basis.
+If you have a fever or suspect an infection, please call your surgeon immediately.
+We deal with seromas on a case-by-case basis.
 A large seroma will need to be drained by your surgeon.
-If you have a small seroma I will generally work around it and monitor it, and refer you back to your doctor if deemed necessary.
+If you have a small seroma, we will generally work around it and monitor it, and refer you back to your doctor if deemed necessary.

 Help!
 I think I have fibrosis.
 What can you do to help me?